 Yes!
 We’ve invested in advanced technology and techniques to make your visit more comfortable.
+Some examples include:

 - An electronic scaler, known as a cavitron, that vibrates and uses water to quickly remove hardened plaque.
 This helps us breeze through your cleaning efficiently, so you spend less time in the chair with the same great results!

 - To polish your teeth, we use an air-polishing system, known as a prophy jet…Opens in a new window to more information about prophy jets…, that combines water and baking soda to remove stains and debris from your teeth.
 This is another way we make your cleaning as quick and comfortable as possible.

 Is dental hygiene covered by insurance?

 Most insurance plans cover at least two cleanings a year, so you can get the recommended care you need every six months.
 We accept many in-network and out-of-network insurance plans and will bill on your behalf.
 We are happy to work with you to understand your coverage and maximize your benefits.
 For patients without insurance or in need of extra financial help, we also offer financing through CareCredit…Opens in a new window to CareCredit’s homepage….

 Absolutely, we LOVE kids!
 As a proud mother of four, Dr. Fidler knows a thing or two about handling kiddos.
 She finds joy in making dentistry fun and helping them develop healthy oral habits from an early age.

 I'm diabetic.
 Is there anything I should know about dental care related to my health condition?